smundhra-git/ML/README.md

-# SKLEARN - Custom Machine Learning Library
+# Shlok_ML - Custom Machine Learning Library

-SKLEARN is a custom machine learning library written in C++ with Python bindings using **pybind11**.
+Shlok_ML is a custom machine learning library written in C++ with Python bindings using **pybind11**.
 It leverages **Eigen** for efficient numerical computations and supports various machine learning algorithms.

 ---